Scheduled MonumentsWalesCastle Madoc Mound

 What is Castle Madoc Mound?

-Castle Madoc Mound is a motte dating to the Norman period, situated in Breconshire in the eastern part of South Wales.
+Castle Madoc Mound is a motte-and-bailey earthwork situated in Breconshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR192.

 What period does Castle Madoc Mound date from?

 Castle Madoc Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castle Madoc Mound?